charmoniumQ/PROBE/docs/benchmark_suite/README.md

 As such, an MSE subset would be more practically useful for future publictions to benchmark their new provenance systems.

 We score the model on its ability to predict the logarithm of the ratio between a program running in provenance-generating and native systems.
-We use a ratio rather than the absolute difference because some tests are very fast while some tests are very slow.
+We use a ratio rather than the absolute difference because the runtimes of various benchmark spans multiple orders of magnitude.
 We predict the logarithm of the ratio, rather than the ratio directly because the ratio is multiplicative.
 Any real number is permissible; 0 indicates "nothing changed", 1 indicates a speedup by a certain factor, and -1 indicates a slowdown *by the same factor*.